 Our Statutory policies can be seen below and some of our most important discretionary policies are also shared on this page.

 Governors Statutory Policies and Documents

 The Hayes Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection and Safeguarding Policy which can be viewed in the Statutory Policies and Safeguarding section of this page.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Lead (DSL) is Mrs Olley (Deputy Head Teacher).
-Our Deputy Safeguarding Lead is Miss Slade (Head Teacher).
-Miss Saunders and Mrs Roberts (Assistant Head Teachers) are also trained Designated Leads.
+Our Deputy Safeguarding Lead is Ms Saunders (Assistant Head Teacher).
+Miss Slade, Mrs Roberts and Mrs Lee are also trained Designated Leads.